What's on the site and how it works

 Legislation on this website has amendments incorporated to provide a snapshot of the law as it currently stands.
 Amendments are added as soon as possible after they come into force, but not before.
 We aim to incorporate amendments within 15 working days after the amendment comes into force.

-Each Act or Regulation states when amendments were last incorporated (the "as at" date).
+Each Act or Legislative Instrument states when amendments were last incorporated (the "as at" date).
 If an amendment has been enacted/made, but not yet incorporated into the principal enactment, an alert message will appear on that principal enactment.
 We aim to make this alert message available on the website within five working days of the publication of the amendment on the website.

 Our ability to meet these timeframes may be affected from time to time by the number or complexity of amendments.

-What Acts and Regulations are in force
+What Acts and Legislative Instruments are in force

 Finding when an Act comes into force

-An Act passed since 1 January 2000 has a section that states when it comes into force (commencement), usually as section 2.
+An Act passed since 1 January 2000 has a section that states when it comes into force (commencement), usually in section 2.
 Acts passed before this date may contain a specific commencement section, usually as section 1(2).

 - on a specific date